Tips For Unsticking a Stuck Rod

 It seems like an elegant, simple solution to tuck your rod under a windshield wiper for a short drive to the next fishing spot.
 Downsides include a much steeper angle than your typical rod holder, increasing the odds that your line may get caught in a branch as you drive along.
 To research what happens, I did just that and my findings indicate this will put a considerable bow in the rod because it’s fighting a tree and a Ford Ranger at the same time.
 You should have your drag set not too terribly tight and let up pressure by screaming “Stop!
 Stop!” to your buddy who is driving.

 Kudos to the folks at Echo fly rods, because my 10′ 7 weight 4-piece took this stress like a champ and didn’t break.
 But, hoo-wee, the bottom two sections are crammed together but good and so far no amount of coaxing can get these things to part ways.
-I *thought about* bringing my crappy homemade rod racks that day, pictured below, but did not.
+I *thought about* bringing my crappy homemade fishing rod stand that day, pictured below, but did not.
 I also *thought about* bringing a spare rod that day, but did not.
 Luckily, the branch incident/rod tectonics happened at the tail end of the day, so I didn’t miss much fishing.
 Thankful for small mercies.

 Tips For Unsticking a Stuck Rod

+Fishing rod stuck together?
+You’re not alone.
 Two dogs in an alley syndrome can happen to your fly rod for a variety of reasons.
 Avoid them.
 Failing that, here are some tricks guaranteed to have no effect at all on my super-duper stuck-together rod.

 Mind the Guides.
 Don’t be bracing your hand against the guides while trying to pull.
 Because . . . well, you know what?
 Go ahead.
 See what happens.
+Or you could learn how to handle a fishing rod tip repair properly—your call.

-Nice and Kneesy.
+Nice and Kneesy .
 Arms aren’t really that great at pulling away from each other in a straight line.
 And we don’t want to put more stress on the joints by introducing flex into the mix.
 Try it first by getting your hands up high around your collar bones or chin.
 But if that fails, get the knees involved for leverage.
 Put the rod behind your legs, grab either section on the outside of said knees and apply outward leg pressure.
 Another approach is to sit down with knees raised in front of you.
 If contractions are five minutes apart and last longer than 60 seconds, get to a fly shop or hospital.

 Temperature.
 There are reports of stubborn joints coming apart after being left outside overnight in freezing temperatures.
 You can simulate this by packing the joint in crushed ice.
 I tried it with snow.
 Then I ran warmishy-hot water over the female joint.
 Results: Nothing!
 But it sure sounds promising with all the science of expansion and contraction or whatever.
 An alternative warming method is to use a hair dryer.
 But don’t overdo it on the heat.
 I didn’t try this because the only hair dryer in my house is a towel, stacked in a shelf lined with dust.
+Results: Nothing!

 Grease the Skids.
 WD-40 is supposed to work like magic for stuck rods.
 Didn’t do the trick for me.
 Tri-Flow lubricant was also recommended with use of the word ‘magic.’
 Nope.
 I also tried lubricating the joint with tears of desperation but same results.
 Then I tried using actual magic, by flipping through Harry Potter books and reading spells out loud to my fly rod, but *big sigh* nope.
 Thanks for nothing, Rowling.